How to Make a Successful Career Change

 Move into execution

-- Plug your gaps.
 In all likelihood, you are going to bring a partial set of necessary skills to the new path.
-Take stock of the skills you’re going to need and what you have.
-Address the gaps, through formal educational programs or via the many instructional videos that are available online.
+Take stock of the skill set you’re going to need and what you have.
+Address the gaps, through formal educational programs or via the many instructional videos or online courses that are available to you.
 Job shadows, internships, or contract roles can also help in this regard.